app-sre/qontract-reconcile/dockerfiles/README.md

 The base image `prod-image` is used.

-This stage uses the external image `qontract-reconcile-oc`
+This stage uses the external image `qontract-reconcile-oc` to copy a specific `oc` version into the Qontract Reconcile image for use in FIPS environments.

 ### ENTRYPOINT and CMD